mampfes/esphome_obis_d0/README.md

 - **obis_code** (Required, string): Specify the OBIS code you want to retrieve data for from the device.
 - **obis_d0_id** (Optional, [ID](https://esphome.io/guides/configuration-types.html#config-id)): ID of the *OBIS D0* Component if you want to manage multiple smart meters.
 - **value_regex** (Optional, string): Regular expression to check the validity of the OBIS value.
 If received value does't match the complete regular expression, it will be discarded.
-See [tiny-regex-c](https://github.com/kokke/tiny-regex-c/tree/master#notable-features-and-omissions) for limitations of the regex library.
+See further down for limitations: [RegEx Compatibility](#regex-compatibility)
 - **format** (Optional, string): Format of the OBIS value.
 Possible choices: `float`, `hex`.
 Defaults to `float`.
 - **timeout** (Optional, [Time](https://esphome.io/guides/configuration-types.html#config-time)): Timeout after which value will be invalidated.
 Defaults to `5s`.
 - All other options form [Sensor](https://esphome.io/components/sensor/index.html#config-sensor).